Let's talk

 [00:26:16.850] - Charmaine Coutinho

 Yeah, I mean, for the Port London Authority is a really interesting organisation.
 So, way back when, looking at decarbonisation, I was always really interested in the last 10, 15 years, how frequently they would come up as being very proactive and forward-looking when it comes to looking at how they decarbonise or, not electrify, but from a renewable energy supply perspective.
 So, that's great.
 Sounds like they're a really valuable partner on this.
 Yeah, I mean, it sounds really fascinating.
 I've got this image of, I'm from London originally, for those of you familiar with London, you have this central way which is surrounded by all these iconic buildings and theatres and restaurants.
 There's a real sense that you can probably capture people's imaginations by something so big and impactful as a… It's a big test project, so I could see how that would be very exciting.
-Phil, did you want to add something else before we go forward to our crystal ball?
+Phillip, did you want to add something else before we go forward to our crystal ball?

-[00:27:08.460] - Phil Twiddy
+[00:27:08.460] - Phillip Twiddy

 Yes.
 Next stage, we need to refine some of our modelling.
 We took some quite broad assumptions the next stage.
 With Andy, he'll be conducting more engagement with some of the operators, understanding in more detail, answering the questions that I mentioned earlier.
 Is this about retrofit?
 Will the whole designs for the current fleet support battery electrification, or is it going to be too much battery for the current vessels, et cetera?
 So, understanding that, doing more work on the understanding the operating patterns, et cetera.
 But one of the things that's really going to lead into for us will be thinking about that business model.
 If you think about all of the different partners here, you'll somebody who owns and operates the vessels, the batteries, which are a huge capital investment, the key infrastructure, the flexibility operator, the operators who are going to be essentially buying the fuel.
 We need to work out what is that business model that will allow that.
 I was going to say the revenue, which I forgot to mention, but the revenue from flexibility, et cetera, to allow that revenue to flow to help offset some of those costs and how to allow that revenue to reach the right parts of the markets and be fairly attributed, I guess.

-[00:28:40.800] - Phil Twiddy
+[00:28:40.800] - Phillip Twiddy

 We need to work on that.
 Hopefully, that then will create a testbed and demonstrate that the marine sector is one that can be invested in.
 Again, that will be if we can get that investment flowing into the sector, then we can speed up the decarbonisation of the operations because, as Andy mentioned, it's a huge investment, so we probably need to get that external investment into the market.
 That's one of the things we want to build and to then demonstrate in the beta phase.